Fluidification of entanglements by a DNA bending protein

-In order to use our results to infer the impact of IHF on the viscoelasticity of the nucleoid \textit{in vivo} we first need to address the role of substrate length on the action of IHF.
-While short, unentangled DNA is expected to be rather insensitive to the addition of IHF, longer and deeply entangled DNA should display a more significant effect.
-To test this hypothesis we perform microrheology on dense solutions (1 mg/ml) of DNA fragments with different lengths but identical overall sequence composition obtained by digestion of \ldna via XhoI, BamHI, PstI and HaeIII, restriction enzymes that cut \ldna into 2, 6, 29 and 150 fragments, respectively.
-As expected, we observe that adding 1 IHF every 80 bp to HaeIII-cut \ldna (referred to as $\lambda$HaeIII) negligibly affects the MSD of the tracer beads.
-On the other hand, we retrieve the $\sim$20-fold speed up expected for full length \ldna (Fig.~\ref{fig:panel-ihf-dna-length}a,b).
-By using the Stokes-Einstein relation we can compute the viscosity of the samples $\eta = k_BT/(3 \pi a D)$ and, rescaling the average fragment length $l$ by the entanglement length with and without IHF ($L_e=15,300$ and $L_{e,0}=3,700$, respectively, see above), the viscosity data collapse onto a master curve scaling with the average number of entanglements, $\langle Z \rangle$, as $\eta \sim \langle Z \rangle^{\delta}$.
-The exponent $\delta=1$ observed at small $\langle Z \rangle$ is expected for Rouse unentangled polymer solutions~\cite{Doi1988}, while $\delta=2$ is expected for entangled polydisperse polymers~\cite{Boudara2019} such as the ones created by cutting \ldna with restriction enzymes.
-We observe a transition between these two regimes around $Z \simeq 1-3$.
+In order to use our results to obtain insights into the impact of IHF on the viscoelasticity of the nucleoid {\it in vivo} we address the role of substrate length on the action of IHF.
+We expect that short, unentangled DNA should be insensitive to the addition of IHF, while longer and deeply entangled DNA should be more affected.
+To test this hypothesis we perform microrheology on dense solutions (1 mg/ml) of DNA fragments with different lengths but identical overall sequence composition.
+The samples are obtained by digestion of \ldna via XhoI, BamHI, PstI and HaeIII, restriction enzymes that cut \ldna into 2, 6, 29 and 150 fragments, respectively.
+As expected, we observe that adding 1:80bp IHF to HaeIII-cut \ldna (referred to as $\lambda$HaeIII) does not affect the MSD of the tracer beads (Fig.~\ref{fig:panel-ihf-dna-length}a).
+On the contrary, we observe a $\sim$20-fold speed up when IHF is introduced in full length \ldna (Fig.~\ref{fig:panel-ihf-dna-length}a,b)~\footnote{Note that we consider a lagtime window of at least 20 seconds in which the exponent of the MSD is compatible with 1 (e.g. 80-100 sec).
+We then constrain the fit to a linear function $f(t) = 2Dt$.}.
+Using Stokes-Einstein, we can compute the viscosity of the samples as $\eta = k_\text{B}T/(3 \pi a D)$ and, by rescaling the average fragment length $l$ by the entanglement length with and without IHF ($L_e=15,300$ and $L_{e,0}=3,700$, respectively), the values of viscosity collapse onto a master curve scaling with the average number of entanglements, $\langle Z \rangle$, as $\eta \sim \langle Z \rangle^{\delta}$ (Fig.~\ref{fig:panel-ihf-dna-length}c).
+The exponent $\delta=1$ observed at small $\langle Z \rangle$ is expected for Rouse unentangled polymer solutions~\cite{Doi1988}.
+For $\langle Z \rangle \gtrsim 1$, our data displays a steeper scaling with $\delta=2$.
+This exponent may be due to the facts that (i) we are in a crossover region to fully reptative systems ($\delta = 3$) and (ii) our systems are polydisperse~\cite{Boudara2019}, as they are generated by cutting \ldna with restriction enzymes~\footnote{We note that accounting for the length-dependence of $L_e$ (becoming shorter at smaller $L$), the scaling may become steeper and closer to the one expected in reptation.}.